asing177/fcl/README.md

 tool for building safe, secure, and transparent workflows for financial products and digital process automation.

+FCL is designed around three core ideas:

+* Predictability
+* Analysability
+* Accuracy

+An FCL workflow is structured as a free-choice workflow net.
+Many interesting properties, such as deadlock-freedom, for these systems are decidable.
+This makes FCL workflows amenable to static analysis and easy to understand because they correspond closely to well-known concepts like flowcharts and business process model notation.
+Transitions in FCL can also be guarded by dynamic role and temporal preconditions to allow us to model-check the entire workflows lifecycle.

 Adjoint offers solutions to allow enterprises to build auditable and synchronized business processes that scale across large vendor and consortium networks, enabling the next generation of international commerce.